matzrh/rfm12b-linux/README.md

 Furthermore, the interrupt routine is moved to a tasklet.
 I found this was necessary because:
 - if the interrupt was fired from the rfm12b device quickly, I found the interrupt was missed by the driver.
 The LOW-LEVEL interrupt (not CHANGE-LEVEL to LOW) was not interpreted.
 So I am polling the pin for a very short time and go into the interrupt directly, when the level is low, instead of unmasking.
 - the rfm12b driver usually unmasks the interrupt in a callback function from the spi driver, after a message transfer is completed.
 So it may actually enter the interrupt from the callback.
-- this resulted in some cases in a lock up between different places trying to get the same spin-lock.
+- this resulted in some cases in a lock up of code trying to get the same spin-lock which would never be freed without entering it.
 Putting the interrupt into a different tasklet thread remedied this.

 ####spi-sun7i.ko
 Apart from the "hacks" concerning the OOK mode (see below), a few bugs and unclean removal issues were resolved.